 1 c. frozen green peas or 1/2 lb. snow peas, trimmed

 Cook pasta according to package directions only until al dente.
 While noodles are cooking, combine water, soy sauce, vinegar, sugar, and cornstarch in a small bowl.
 Stir until sugar and cornstarch are dissolved.
 Set aside.
 When pasta is done, drain well.
 Heat oil in small skillet.
 Add scallions or green onions, garlic and ginger; cook and stir over medium heat about 30 seconds.
 Add the peas or snow peas.
-Cook, stirring, until peas are warmed or snow peas are just beginning to change color.
-Place pasta back in pan it was cooked in.
+Cook, stirring until peas are warmed or snow peas are just beginning to change color.
+Place pasta back in the pan it was cooked in.
 Add pea mixture to pasta and mix until pasta is well coated.
 Return pan to burner.
 Add water/soy sauce mixture and mix well.
 Heat and stir over medium heat until sauce is thickened.
 Transfer to a serving dish and serve immediately.
 Garnish with sliced green onions and slivered almonds if desired.
 Makes 8 servings.